 Follow these 10 basic steps and laundry hacks for washable clothes and you'll always have clean laundry.

-Check all the care labels on your garments and linens.
-They will tell you whether an item can be machine washed.
-Every type of fiber has properties that determine how it reacts to heat, water and cleaning solvents.
+Check the care labels on your garments and linens.
+They will tell you whether or not an item can be machine washed.
+Also, every type of fabric has properties that determine how it reacts to heat, water, and cleaning solvents:

 Place all clothes that are labeled “wash separately” or “hand wash” into separate piles.
-As a novice launderer, if it says, “dry clean only,” believe the label and place in a bag to take to the dry cleaners.
+If the label says, “dry clean only,” believe it and place it in a bag to take to the dry cleaner.

-Sort each colored pile one more time by type of fabric.
-For instance, in the whites pile separate towels and sheets from apparel.
+Sort each pile one more time by type of fabric.
+For instance, in the whites pile, separate towels, and sheets from apparel.
 In the dark colors, separate t-shirts and jeans from lighter weight items like blouses and dress shirts.

 Washing by fabric type allows you to use different water temperatures and keeps drying cycles simple.
 To reduce lint, never wash lint producing fabrics and lint attracting fabrics together!

 If there are not enough items for a full washer load of each type of fabric and you are in a hurry, you can wash all items of each color together.
 Just be sure to choose the washer cycle to fit the most delicate garments in the load.

 Select an all-purpose laundry detergent.
 Read the directions to determine how much to use based on the size of the load.